 Women who decide to become a surrogate typically do so because they want to help parents struggling with infertility.
 It also gives them a chance to bring in extra money for their own family.
 A new surrogate is likely excited about the prospect of helping a family out.

 They’re likely a little nervous but extremely eager.
 They want to do what they can to help the parents out while also protecting themselves.
 Because they’re new, it’s easier for parents to talk to them and find compromises because they’re usually new to surrogacy, too.

 It’s a special kind of match when new surrogates and new parents are put together.
 They learn the ropes together and become closer through the process.
 When conflicts arise, and they work together to solve them.

 Surrogates who are experienced, however, have a different attitude.
 Because they have been through the process a few times, they typically know what to expect.
 While parents might find this prior knowledge advantageous, it does come with its drawbacks.
 Because they know what to expect, the surrogate might ask for more money.
-Or they may include things in their contract that they know they’ll want to have that the parents may not realize may actually be a problem for them later on.

 Because of their knowledge, they may try to dictate what medical protocols to follow or what clinics to attend.
 This might prove to be difficult for you.